 I wasn’t terribly worried – but I had to make a decision.
 Did I want to continue down this path, knowing the end was oblivion?
 Or did I want to close the doors and return to the world of the living?

 This choice and my decision occupies a very curious spot in my memory because I don’t really understand it, and it feels like the small center of something, like this was the thing I’d been circling around all this time.
-I chose life, as you can see, and I have the sense that my choice was inevitable, or that it wasn’t ever a choice at all.
-It happened to me.
+I chose life, as you can see, and I have the sense that my choice was inevitable, or that it wasn’t ever a choice at all – or as though it was a fundamental attribute of the deadlike state that I reject the state.
 Once I saw what the end was, the next step was to close my eyes.
 Or, really, the sight of the end and the rejection of it was done in one motion, like it is in the nature of seeing the end to shut your eyes.
 Something something quantum immortality.

 The journey back was almost as strange and beautiful as the journey in.
 As my motivations slowly began returning, I found all I wanted was to forget.
 Whereas before I was trying to immerse myself in the knowing, now I was constantly attempting to shut eyes that were permanently pried open.
 No matter where I turned, the Knowing had been seared into my brain.
 It was like that feeling you get when you watch a movie and are suddenly aware that, just out of the frame, there are camera crews standing around the actors, and you stop buying into the story because all you see is the movie set.

 I just wanted to pretend this was all real.
 I wanted to feel invested in myself.
 I wanted to feel upset, insecure, proud, happy, anxiety, anything.
 I wanted to stop knowing.